graphhopper/jsprit/README.md

 - Various combination of these types

 Setting up the problem, defining additional constraints, modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.
 It is fit for change and extension due to a modular design and a comprehensive set of unit and integration-tests.
-[More features ...](https://github.com/jsprit/jsprit/wiki/Features)
+[More features ...](https://github.com/jsprit/jsprit/wiki/features)

-##In Development
-- continues improvement of code, handling and performance
-- simplifying management of soft and hard constraints
-- multiple time-windows
-- large scale instances

 ##Documentation